lbryio/lbry.com/content/news/95-gutenberg.md

 To expedite the process, we have [an open bounty](https://lbry.io/bounty/publish-open-content) for the world’s free and digitized libraries in order to aggregate them onto one big (decentralized) shelf: LBRY’s network of gracious content hosts.

-One pierre1024, a member of the [LBRY Slack community](http://slack.lbry.io/), has claimed quite a big fish…
+One pierre1024, a member of the [LBRY Chat community](http://chat.lbry.io/), has claimed quite a big fish…

 ![Project Gutenberg](/img/news/gutenberg-inline.jpg)